Unleash Your Creativity

 Welcome

 Welcome to a new piano teaching enterprise PianEasy where the chief goal is to create an environment online and on immersive retreat where a set of tools is put at your disposal that make learning the piano an experience, a discovery, and in the end simply a skill that you really can actually acquire.
-Whether you’ve never touched a piano, once played and wish to return, or are always looking to improve and explore, this is being created with all pianophiles in mind, but especially those many people who regret giving up as a child, or never having started at all, and who suspect it’s too late now, because it really isn’t.
+Whether you’ve never touched a piano, once played and wish to return, or are always looking to improve and explore, this is being created with all pianophiles in mind, but especially those many people I’ve met who regret giving up as a child, or never having started at all, and who suspect it’s too late now – because it really isn’t, and this is the first thing I’d like to share and really draw attention to from the outset – that much of what I can do now as a pianist comes from time spent as an adult.

 For those who can’t find the time or means for a short spell of full immersion, there’s the “Atomic” 30-60 minutes a day from home approach, or every other day, as life permits – 2 or 3 times per week as base minimum, 60 minutes per day optimal.

-free tutorials, discussions and information on upcoming retreats.
+updates, free tutorials, discussions and information on upcoming retreats.

 Two Paths to Progress